nedimf/SimpleApi/README.md

 pip install Flask-HTTPAuth
 ```
 - Redis package is for limation on requests
-- Flask package is micro-framework it self
+- Flask package is micro-framework itself
 - SQLAlchemy package is for communication with SQLite3 database
 - Flask-HTTPAuth package is for authentication users and restricting routes with login required